emarifer/gofiber-templ-htmx/README.md

 The use of </>htmx allows behavior similar to that of a SPA, without page reloads when switching from one route to another or when making requests (via AJAX) to the backend.

 On the other hand, the styling of the views is achieved through Tailwind CSS and DaisyUI that are obtained from their respective CDNs.
+Likewise, the `SweetAlert2` library is used, a substitute for javascript pop-up boxes.
+In the same way it is obtained from its respective CDN.

 Finally, minimal use of [_hyperscript](https://hyperscript.org/) is made to achieve the action of closing alerts when they are displayed and the action of showing/hiding the password in corresponding text input fields.